Mochaccino: An Easy Recipe For Coffee-Chocolate Indulgence

 3. Make your Milk Froth

 Use the steam wand of your espresso machine to prepare the milk froth.
-Fill a frothing pitcher with six ounces of cold milk.
+Fill a frothing jug with six ounces of cold milk.
 Stretch and texture the hot milk until it has nearly doubled in volume.
 You are aiming for a thick layer of airy froth rather than the creamy microfoam of a latte.

 Whole milk is the traditional choice for this chocolatey drink, but you can substitute skim milk or partially skimmed milk for a lighter variation.
 Or experiment with non-dairy alternatives for a vegan option.
 We recommend oat milk for the best texture.